Skip to main content

 2. Check the door or lid seal.
 Close it on a dollar bill and tug.
 If it slides out with no drag, the gasket is failing.
 Wipe the gasket and the mating surface clean, then recheck.

 4. Clean the condenser coil.
-On the back or bottom, vacuum and brush out grease and dust.
-A choked condenser is a frequent and free fix.
+On the back or bottom exterior, vacuum and brush out grease and dust.
+A choked condenser is a frequent maintenance fix that takes five minutes.

 5. Listen for the fans.
 Condenser fan and evaporator fan should both run.
-Silence from either is a clue to hand the tech when you call.
+Silence from either is useful information to give the tech when you call.

-6. Confirm power and don’t overload.
-A freezer packed past its airflow line or sitting next to a hot fryer will struggle no matter what.
+6. Check load and placement.
+A freezer packed past its airflow line or sitting next to a hot fryer will struggle regardless of what else is wrong.

-• You smell anything chemical or see oily residue near the coils.
-That’s a leak.
+• You smell anything chemical, or see oily residue near the coils.
+That’s a refrigerant leak; stop running the unit.

 • The compressor clicks, hums, and shuts off, or won’t start.
-Don’t keep cycling it.
+Cycling it isn’t helping.

-Sealed-system and refrigerant work is regulated.
+These repairs involve disassembly, refrigerant recovery, brazing, or electrical work.
+Done wrong, they cost more to fix a second time.
 ADRIUM holds EPA #1279674151528 for refrigerant handling and CSLB #1136642, BEAR #50788, with an A+ BBB rating.
-We diagnose, give you a written estimate with the part cost, and only then do the work.
+We diagnose the unit, give you a written estimate with the part cost, and only then do the work.

 For the broader commercial picture, see our commercial refrigeration repair guide and our commercial refrigeration service page.
 If your problem is a home unit, the freezer not freezing guide walks through residential models.

 We service reach-in and chest commercial freezers across the Tri-Valley and surrounding cities.
 Tell us the make, model, and symptom and we’ll give you a real arrival window.
-Founded 2021, the $75 diagnostic is credited to your repair.
+The $75 diagnostic is credited to your repair.

 Call (925) 999-4095 or email [email protected].
 You can also book through our contact page.